rvjc/free-mandelbrot/README.md

 if you check out the World View screenshot below.
 But Monsieur Mandelbrot's curiosity got the better of him and he took it upon himself to "burrow down" and investigate further.
-And, in doing so, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".
+And, in so doing, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".